tizriverwind/BuddhaWorldGallery/design-document.md

 1. The Art Enthusiast:

-- Looks for a visually compelling and informative experience.
-- Wants the ability to learn about the art's history and context.
-- Interested in high-resolution images and potential acquisition information.
+Amy is an art enthusiast.
+She is looking for a visually compelling and informative experience.
+She wants the ability to learn about the art's history and context.
+She is interested in high-resolution images and potential acquisition information.

 2. The Researcher:

-- Requires access to detailed historical context and educational material.
-- Seeks functionalities for data export and integration with other academic platforms.
-- Values the ability to find comprehensive information on the provenance and material of each piece.
+David needs access to detailed historical context and educational material.
+He seeks functionalities for data export and integration with other academic platforms.
+He values the ability to find comprehensive information on the provenance and material of each piece.

 3. The Casual Browser:

-- Prefers an easy-to-navigate platform for enjoyable and educational browsing.
-- Enjoys guided tours and simplified explanations of art pieces.
-- Appreciates user-friendly interfaces that enhance the learning experience.
+Ronald prefers an easy-to-navigate platform for enjoyable and educational browsing.
+He enjoys guided tours and simplified explanations of art pieces.
+He appreciates user-friendly interfaces that enhance the learning experience.

 ## Functionalities and work division: